TheThobi/PTCGCheckFriend/README.md

 Feel free to increase the waiting times if your phone is pretty slow when opening menus

 If it does not manage to check when a new friend appears, dm me on discord your screen resolution (username : thobi)

+If after pressing the macro, the social hub do not even update every 4-6 seconds, it means that macrodroid do not have the rights to emulate click on your screen